theanine3D/mat-batch-tools/README.md

 ## Notes
 - Not every operator in this addon is undoable.
 Keep a backup copy of your blend file just in case you need to restore something.
 - Every single operator in this addon affects *all* currently selected mesh objects, not just one object.
 Make sure you double check which objects you have selected before running any of them.
-- The addon was coded for Blender 3.4, but you may be able to run it in older versions, at least as far back as 3.0 or so.
-Try modifying the "version" code at the top of the py file to force it to run on older versions.

 ## Previews:
 #### The interface - found in the Material Properties tab